DiegoSempre/Flutter-News-App/README.md

 17. JSON Serializable<br />
 Automatically generate code for converting to and from JSON by annotating Dart classes.
 18. Hive<br />
-Lightweight and blazing fast key-value database written in pure.
+Lightweight and blazing fast key-value database written.